xmos/lib_uart/doc/rst/lib_uart.rst

 Connecting to the `xcore` device
 ================================

-If you are using the general UART Rx/Tx components then the UART line can be connected to a bit of any port.
+If using the standard UART Rx/Tx components then the UART line can be connected to a bit of any port.
 The other bits of the port can be shared using the GPIO library.
 Please refer to the GPIO library user guide for restrictions on sharing bits of a port (for example,